Skip to page content

 A photograph of cows in front of an anaerobic digester at Michigan State University.

-Source: Michigan State University (copyrighted)
+Data source: Michigan State University (copyrighted)

-Using biogas from animal waste
+Biogas from animal waste

-Biomass & the environment
+Biomass and the environment

-Biomass and biofuels made from biomass are alternative energy sources to fossil fuels—coal, petroleum, and natural gas.
-Burning either fossil fuels or biomass releases carbon dioxide (CO2), a greenhouse gas.
-However, the plants that are the source of biomass capture a nearly equivalent amount of CO2 through photosynthesis while they are growing, which can make biomass a carbon-neutral energy source.
+Using biomass and biofuels made from biomass has positive and negative effects on the environment.
+Biomass and biofuels are alternative energy sources to fossil fuels—coal, petroleum, and natural gas.
+When we burn fossil fuels or biomass, they both release carbon dioxide (CO2), a greenhouse gas.
+However, the source plants for biomass capture almost as much CO2 through photosynthesis as biomass releases when burned, which makes biomass a carbon-neutral energy source.1

 Burning wood